-Using ideas from other woodworking shops, while avoiding their mistakes is an excellent way to design and set-up your own shop.
-Setting up a woodworking shop as a hobby place or for a more serious entrepreneur that may be venturing off into some sort of woodworking business, is not as easy as it might sound.
+Learning from the ideas of other woodworkers, while avoiding their mistakes is an excellent way to design and set-up your own shop layout.
+Setting up a woodworking shop as a hobby place, or for a some one more serious, who even may venture off into some sort of woodworking business; is not as easy as it might sound.
 Knowing the correct steps to follow will save you time and money, but it will also save you a lot of stress down the road.

 Tips For Designing And Setting Up A Small Wood Shop

 No doubt many of us would love to have a huge, 2000 square foot building devoted to woodcraft, on a wooded acreage somewhere.
 But there is a reality that goes with a hobby shared by numerous ordinary people: very few really have the means to set up such palatial workshops.
 We have our lives to lead, and engaging in such a venture is out of the reach for most, myself included.
 This article is dedicated to workshops for "the rest of us."